pcoder59/ai-chat-frontend/README.md

 # Usage

 - Run main.py and enter the model you want to use.
-By default it uses llama2-uncensored if not enetered
+By default it uses first model found on host if not enetered
+- Enter /list at the prompt for a list of models already pulled
+- If a model not on the list is entered, will try to pull it via ollama
 - Type the prompt and wait for the response
-- If Model does not exist, it will try to pull the model with ollama